AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/module_projects.md

 1) A non deep learning approach using classical ML techniques
 2) A NN-based deep learning approach

 For your final deliverable you may choose whichever of the above approaches works better for you, although you must include the code for both somewhere in your repo.
 There are rare situations where there may not be a viable non deep learning approach.
-If this is the case, you must write a paragraph explaining why no approach other than a neural network presents a viable solution to your problem, and defend your claim by discussing the theory behind your rationale.
+If this is the case, you must write a detailed paragraph explaining why no approach other than a neural network presents a viable solution to your problem, and defend your claim by discussing the theory behind your rationale (you will lose points if your rationale is not complete or correct).
 You must include this writeup somewhere in your repo.

+Your project deliverables also include a visual interface to interact with your ML system.
+You may use any frameworks you wish to create your front-end, such as Streamlit, Flask/HTML, Dash, Gradio etc.  For the module projects you are not required to deploy your demo on the cloud (you may run locally), although for practice I encourage you to do so.

 ### Options for approaching project
 There are two options on how to approach the project: